 #3 conflict of layer-2 ID for 5G ProSe direct communication is detected;

-#y unknown target UE’s IP address/prefix or initiating UE’s Application layer ID; or
+#y unknown target UE's IP address/prefix or target UE's Application layer ID; or

 #111 protocol error, unspecified.

 For a received PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message from a layer-2 ID (for 5G ProSe direct communication), if the target UE already has an existing link using this layer-2 ID or is currently processing a PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message from the same layer-2 ID, but with user info different from the user info IE included in this new incoming message, the target UE shall send a PROSE DIRECT LINK IDENTIFIER UPDATE REJECT message with PC5 signalling protocol cause value #3 "conflict of layer-2 ID for 5G ProSe direct communication is detected".